The Franklin College Department of Sociology teaches students to analyze social situations using scientific theories and methods.

 Sociology faculty prepare students for life after college.
 Students learn to go from the specific to the general and back.
 They learn how to employ inductive and deductive reasoning using sociological tools.
 Inductively, students discover how to create general hypotheses from detailed data.
 For example, by asking many different students similar questions, students learn how personal attitudes become into public opinions.
 Conversely, students also learn to predict human behavior using social theories.
 For instance, Conversation Analysis can help students discern how the choice of words (e.g. Death Tax vs. Inheritance Tax) may influence how students interpret or respond to tax policies.
 Our graduates can find the forest and the trees, can see the big picture and sweat the details, whichever is necessary.

-Because most of our students become business, social workers and police officers, the sociology department teaches them to use sociological tools to address real world issues?
+Because most of our students become business professionals, social workers and police officers, the department of sociology teaches them to use sociological tools to address real world issues.
 Sociology graduates can calculate ROI, design satisfaction surveys, and evaluate offender re-entry programs.
 They can diagnose problems and implement solutions.

 Sociology enhances lives beyond careers.
 What students learn in courses, such as Marriage and Family, may help them interact with their own children and parents.
 What they learn in Organizations may make them more successful clients or patients.
 What they learn in Criminal Justice may increase positive encounters with police.
 What they learn in Sociology of Sport may make them better youth coaches.
 Sociology is useful.

 If you want to become a thinker who is also a doer, then become a sociology major.
 You will learn how to plan your actions and how to turn your plans into actions.
 You select the target; and sociology will help you hit the bulls-eye.